JourneySculptor/customer-churn-prediction/README.md

 - **Deployment**: Replit (for easy hosting and deployment)

 ## Future Improvements
-- **Improve Accuracy**: Experiment with ensemble methods or deep learning models for better accuracy.
+1. **Improve Model Performance**: Experiment with advanced ensemble methods or deep learning models to boost accuracy and recall.
-- **Scale the API**: Implement horizontal scaling strategies for handling larger traffic volumes.
+2. **Add Monitoring and Analytics**: Integrate a dashboard for tracking prediction trends and performance metrics.
-- **Integration Testing**: Develop integration tests for end-to-end API validation.
+3. **Scalability**: Implement horizontal scaling strategies to handle high-traffic use cases.
-- **Add Dashboard**: Build a dashboard to monitor churn prediction trends and performance.
+4. **Enhance Data Diversity**: Incorporate more diverse datasets to reduce potential bias and improve generalizability.

 ---